Moisture Testing Stucco

 Scan it with an infrared camera.
 This seemed like an attractive option when IR cameras first started becoming affordable, but thermal imaging has proven to be an inconclusive method for detecting water problems with stucco homes.
 We are not aware of any reputable companies offering this service in Minnesota.
 The images below show a suspicious are where the stucco is cooler, but this doesn’t mean that water has entered the wall sheathing.

 Exterior probe testing.
 This involves drilling 3/16” holes in stucco at strategic locations, and then inserting a moisture probe into the wall to measure the moisture content.
 This is an accurate and reliable method for determining if there are water problems.
 We’ve been doing this type of testing since the late ‘90s, and we can say with certainty that there is no better method.
-Check out the video clip below showing Wayne Rademacher conducting a moisture test at a stucco home in Woodbury.
+Check out the video clip below showing Wayne Rademacher conducting a moisture test on a stucco home.

 Interior probe testing.
 This is similar to exterior probe testing, however, this type of testing is much more limited because of interior finishes that cannot be damaged and stored personal items.
 This is a service we offer, but our preference is to conduct exterior probe testing because it’s more thorough.
 The most critical areas to be tested cannot be accessed from the interior.
 The images below show a couple of examples of areas that can’t be tested with interior probe testing; holes don’t get drilled in tile, wood paneling, or similar decorative finishes.